 Weed, Whites and Wine

-There’s also a heavy drinking culture in these towns that surrounds everyone and every event.
+There’s also a heavy drinking culture in these towns.
 People will habitually have several drinks après ski and then drink several more adult beverages to get revved up for the night.
 Whiskey is everywhere.
 Shots on the house.
 Or, if you prefer, there’s vodka in the freezer.

-Wine works for the tourists from out of town, but don’t get your hopes up on the quality of the selection.
+Wine works for the tourists from out of town, but don’t get your hopes up for a quality wine selection.
 Pricey micro brews are nice, and there is an amber on tap, but there is nothing like a good old PBR, followed by a shot and a few more drinks.
 Those cold ones can hit the spot, when beer is the perfect antidote for the blues.
 Sleeping off a hang-over is always an option the next day.

 Women, who witness their loved ones with MMS, wonder where the ailment comes from.
 Are they not enough for their partner?
 The folly seems to be in the thinking that they were partners in the first place.

 Women complain about the syndrome, even joke about it.
 They know it when they see it.
-But they have found few constructive ways to change the behavior.
+But they have found no constructive ways to change the behavior.

 What to do?
 What to do?